gitrdm/ragms02/docs/design/file-watcher-sdd.md

   - [Sphinx](https://www.sphinx-doc.org/) is used to generate API documentation from docstrings and to build user/developer guides.
   - All modules and functions must have clear, example-driven docstrings.
 Where appropriate, use Sphinx's reStructuredText or Markdown support for formatting.
   - Documentation is versioned and published alongside releases.

+- **Dependency Management:**
+  - Use Poetry for all dependency and environment management.
+Run `poetry install` to set up the environment and dependencies.
+  - The `pyproject.toml` file is the single source of truth for dependencies.
+Do not manually edit `requirements.txt`.
+  - For alternative workflows (e.g., conda), use `environment.yml` to create a base environment, then use Poetry for Python dependencies.

 - **Testing & CI:**
   - All new features and bugfixes require corresponding unit or integration tests (pytest).